blender/blender/doc/python_api/rst/info_quickstart.rst

 The two most common ways to execute Python scripts are using the built-in text editor or entering commands in the Python console.

-Both the *Text Editor* and *Python Console* are space types you can select from the view header.
+Both the *Text Editor* and *Python Console* are space types you can select from the header.

-Rather than manually configuring your spaces for Python development, you may prefer to use the *Scripting* screen, included default with Blender, accessible from the top headers screen selector.
+Rather than manually configuring your spaces for Python development, you can use the *Scripting* workspace accessible from the Topbar tabs.

 From the text editor you can open ``.py`` files or paste then from the clipboard, then test using *Run Script*.
 The Python Console is typically used for typing in snippets and for testing to get immediate feedback, but can also have entire scripts pasted into it.

-Scripts can also run from the command line with Blender but to learn Blender/Python this isn't essential.
+Scripts can also run from the command line with Blender but to learn scripting in Blender this isn't essential.

 Key Concepts